interledger/rfcs/0000-dynamic-configuration-protocol/0000-dynamic-configuration-protocol.md

   - The `type` of the ILP packet is `ILP Reject` (type id: 14)
   - The `code` of the ILP packet is arbitrary, depending on the situation
   - The `message` of the ILP packet is arbitrary, depending on the situation
-  - The `triggeredBy` of the ILP packet is the ILP depending of the parent node
+  - The `triggeredBy` of the ILP packet is the ILP address of the parent node
   - The `data` of the ILP packet is empty (size: 0)

 ### Encoding Rule